Vet Books for Africa is extremely excited to announce that our project will be launching on GlobalGiving on the 18th of July, 2019!

 WHAT DOES THIS ENTAIL?

-On a 6-week journey during December 2020 and January 2021, we will drive about 12 000 kilometers in our trip up into Africa.
-We will be visiting Mozambique, Botswana, Zimbabwe, Zambia, Tanzania, Malawi, Kenya and Uganda in our endeavor.
+On a 7-week journey during December 2022 and January 2023, we will drive about 12 000 kilometers in our trip up into Africa.
+We will be Zimbabwe, Zambia, Tanzania, Malawi, Kenya, Uganda, Rwanda and Burundi in our endeavor.
 We plan to distribute much needed veterinary commodities to universities and volunteer at veterinary clinics and conservation sanctuaries en route.